The Cursed Phone Numbers | Supernatural Horror Story

 “You must,” Yana insisted.
 “Or it takes you.
 Use your phone, dial his number, and speak the cursed one aloud: 090-4444-4444.
 The spirit will follow the call.
 I’m sorry, Elena.
 I’ve seen what happens if you don’t.”

-Elena hung up, her mind a storm.
-Yana’s words echoed—a door, a woman with no face.
-She remembered Ivan joking about 0888-888-888 years ago, calling it a ghost story.
-Now, it felt real, and Yana’s past, her Romani roots and whispered rituals, made the impossible seem terrifyingly plausible.
+Elena hung up, her mind racing.
+Yana’s words echoed in her head: a door, a woman with no face.
+She remembered Ivan joking about 0888-888-888 years ago, calling it just a ghost story.
+Now it felt real, and Yana’s past, her Romani roots, and whispered rituals made the impossible seem frighteningly possible.

 Chapter 4: The Afterlife’s Plea